Staffbase/github-action-issue-id-collection/README.md

-# Reusable Workflows - Signatures
+# Issue Id Collector - Signatures

 At this branch you can find all signatures from the CLA.